ajdillhoff/personal-site/content/notes/cuda_memory_architecture.md

 With this definition, we get a clearer picture on how to improve the performance of our code.
 If our kernel relies on too many memory accesses, then the computational intensity will be low.
 This means that the GPU will be spending more time waiting for data to be transferred than actually performing computations.
 The goal is to increase the computational intensity as much as possible.

 To put this in perspective, the H100 SXM5 has 3TB/s of memory bandwidth.
 This global memory bandwidth limits the kernel to 3000 \* 0.25 = 750 GFLOP/s.
 The peak performance of the H100 is 66.9 TFLOPS.
 If the specialized Tensor cores are utilized, the peak performance is 494.7 TFLOPS.
-That means that are kernel is only using 0.15% of the peak performance of the GPU.
+That means that our kernel is only using 0.15% of the peak performance of the GPU.
 This program is certainly **memory bound**.
 Our theoretical limit to computational intensity is the peak performance of the GPU.
 Programs that achieve this peak are called **compute bound**.

 Based on the tools we have discussed so far, it is not clear how we can optimize this kernel.
 The only way to improve the computational intensity is to reduce the number of memory accesses.
 Modern GPUs have more than just global memory.
 The next section will explore the different types of memory available on the GPU.